supeki/srb2-archiv-ilyn/README.md

 ## Content Disclaimer
 By default, all creations uploaded will stick to their original filename, and be placed in a folder with their author's name.
 If you would prefer something different, let me know.
-I will not remove creations.
+I will not remove creations unless requested by the ORIGINAL author.
+All decisions final will be decided by me, Marilyn.